zbeislerOSI/OCS-Docs/Documentation/DataViews/DefineaDataView/Data_View_Shape.md

 The column label of the index and grouping value columns may vary depending on the resolved label.
 The Field and Value column labels are not modifiable.

-The data view is built veritically by grouping field, if present, then by field.
+The data view is built vertically by grouping field, if present, then by field.

 Data views resolving into multiple streams that are defined with the same SDS type, should use a grouping field or an identifier in order to differentiate the data rows.